-Concurrent breast augmentation / mastopexy deemed safeJanuary 14th, 2013 in Surgery
+Concurrent breast augmentation / mastopexy deemed safeJanuary 14, 2013 in Medicine & Health / Surgery

 (HealthDay)—The overall complication and reoperation rate for a one-stage simultaneous breast augmentation/mastopexy procedure is about 23 percent, according to research published in the January issue of Plastic and Reconstructive Surgery.